 The concept of a foodservice operation is the overall plan for how it will meet the needs and expectations of its intended market.
-A foodservice operation's concept is expressed in many ways, including its menu, decor, form of service, pricing, and location.
-Concept development means developing a plan for the success of the operation in its market in advance of actually designing-let alone building-the facility.
+A foodservice opera- tion's concept is expressed in many ways, including its menu, decor, form of service, pricing, and location.
+Concept development means developing a plan for the success of the operation in its market in advance of actually design- ing-let alone building-the facility.
 It is not unusual for a person to consider a new restaurant or, in fact, to open a new restaurant without knowing what type of food facility will have the best chance of succeeding.
-The potential entrepreneur may have some investment money, a location or a theme in mind, and a great amount of enthusiasm for the food business, but may not really have thought through the total concept of the operation.
+The potential entrepreneur may have some investment money, a location or a theme in mind, and a great amount of enthusiasm for the food business, but has not really thought through the total concept of the operation.
 Unfortunately, enthusiasm and great food products are only half of the success equation.
-The other half of the equation is the market.

-Concept development precedes the actual design of a foodservice facility because the foodservice design team must know what the menu, demand, hours of operation, and mode of service will be.
+The other half of the equa- tion is the market.
+Concept development precedes the actual design of a foodservice facil- ity because the foodservice design team must know what the menu, demand, hours of operation, and mode of service will be.
+Single-Unit Restaurant Concept Development The client who most frequently comes to the food facilities design consul- tant for help with concept development is the individual restaurant owner.
+The restaurant owner typically organizes a corporation comprised of a small number of local businesspeople and then begins to develop a concept that will eventually become a freestanding restaurant.
+The success or failure of the venture often depends on how well the concept was planned and how well the plan was followed.

-Single-Unit Restaurant Concept Development
+Concept Development